linolayani/linoleparquet.github.io/content/posts/2024/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 ### DNS Resolution

 When you browse to the website https://test.website.com, the first thing that will occur is the DNS (Domain Name Server) resolution.
-A client reach through HTTP with IP adresses.
+A client reach through HTTP with IP addresses.
 The action of resolving a domain with a
 Your computer is looking for the IP address associated with the domain of the website, test.website.com.
 It checks in his local DNS cache first.
 If not found, it send a DNS query to the configured DNS server.

 ### TCP Connection